oneconvergence/dkube-examples/insurance/README.md

 ## Prerequisites
 - For Aws_S3 **(S3 bucket is required)**
   - Create an AWS S3 bucket with the name mm-workflow.
-You need access and secret key to access the bucket.
+  - You need access and secret keys to access the bucket.
 - For SQL **(SQL database is required)**.
-You need username,password,hostaddress,portnumber,databasename to access the SQL database.
+  - You need the following to access the SQL Database
+    - username
+    - password
+    - hostaddress (server address)
+    - portnumber
+    - databasename

 ## Dkube Resources